dcheshkov/ANATOLIA/ANATOLIA_V1.1/readme.txt

        GNU scientific library (https://www.gnu.org/software/gsl/).
           Powell's BOBYQA algoritm used for multidimentional
                         function minimization.

-            Versions for ALL platforms compiled and linked in 'static' mode, so they are a distributed as single executable files.

          ANATOLIA reads the input files from current directory, when called without arguments, or can take path